Civil Liberties Case Files at the National Archives at Atlanta

 - United States of America v.
 City of Montgomery 1961 Case No. 1740-N

-Case involving refusal to make available to members of the Negro race equally with the members of all other races all facilities generally open to the public at the airport.
+Case involving refusal to make available to African Americans all facilities generally open to the public at the airport.

-Justice Department sued for injunction against defendants alleging discrimination against Negroes in registering to vote under 1957 and 1960 Civil Rights Act.
+Justice Department sued for injunction against defendants alleging discrimination against African Americans in registering to vote under 1957 and 1960 Civil Rights Act.

 - C. G. Gomillion, et al. v.
 Phil M. Lightfoot, et al. 1958 Case No. 462-E

-Lawsuit brought by Negro citizens of Tuskegee, Alabama, seeking injunction restraining defendants from enforcing the 1958 act of the Alabama Legislature gerrymandering Negro voters out of the city of Tuskegee.
+Lawsuit brought by African American citizens of Tuskegee, Alabama, seeking injunction restraining defendants from enforcing the 1958 act of the Alabama Legislature gerrymandering African American voters out of the city of Tuskegee.

 - United States of America v.
 Mobile County Board of School Commissioners, et al. 1963 Case No. 2964